-In a regular document the witnesses sign immediately at the end of the document's text, thus precluding the possibility of tampering with it.
+In a regular document, the witnesses sign immediately at the end of the document's text, thus precluding the possibility of tampering with it.

 In contrast, a "bound" document requires that the witnesses sign between each fold.
 However, this opens a possibility of forgery.

-What if he erases the words “firm and established,” adds to the document, then writes the words “firm and established” again? - Additions do not invalidate the document, but erasures, even certified with “firm and established”, do invalidate it.
+What if he erases the words "firm and established," adds to the document, and then writes the words "firm and established" again? - Additions do not invalidate the document, but erasures, even certified with "firm and established", do invalidate it.

 Subscribe to: